xamidi/pmGenerator/README.md

            -b: only print conclusions of the given proofs ; sets default of '-j' to 1
            -s: only print summary with conclusions and abstract condensed detachment proofs ; used only when '-b' unspecified
            -e: keep expanded proof strings ; show fully detailed condensed detachment proofs rather than allowing them to contain references ; used only when '-b' unspecified
-           -f: proofs are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, and whitespace
+           -f: proofs are given by input file path (where a comma-separated string is stored), ignoring all CR, LF, whitespace, and lines starting with '%'
            -o: redirect the result's output to the specified file
            -d: print debug information
       --transform <string> [-s <string>] [-j <limit or -1>] [-p <limit or -1>] [-n] [-t <string>] [-e] [-i <limit or -1>] [-l <limit or -1>] [-f] [-o <output file>] [-d]